TL;DR

 2026 cash-pay cost compared

-Both manufacturers run direct-to-consumer cash channels (NovoCare for Wegovy, LillyDirect for Saxenda) which are dramatically cheaper than the retail pharmacy cash price.
+Both have a direct cash channel (NovoCare for Wegovy, NovoCare for Saxenda) that is dramatically cheaper than the retail pharmacy cash price.
 Telehealth programs add a membership fee on top of medication cost.

 | Channel | Wegovy | Saxenda |